christophknabe/spring-ddd-bank/README.md

 In this project I am trying to apply principles of Domain Driven Design.
 In contrary to full-blown DDD examples on the web I am applying here some simplifications.
-This sample application is used for a course on Software Engineering.
+This sample application is used for a course on Software Engineering at Beuth University of Applied Sciences Berlin.

 This project uses